babylon-workshop/sonicriderstruecolors/README.md

 <img src="assets/icons/shinobi.png" width="200">

 A Trick Levelling Gear, which means it levels up based on the amount of Tricks you have done.
 Level 2 requires 15 total Tricks, Level 3 requires 30.

+Shinobi always boosts at 240.
+It also grants you addition landing speed after a Trick depending on the amount of Rings you are holding (Landing Speed = Rings / 2).
+Your Ring Cap is also increased to 200.

 ## Credits